zofiagie/asteroid_app/README.md

-You can download Android phone app here: [asteroid_app](https://drive.google.com/drive/folders/1xPgToP3iE9_nx0g5UZyCbaDsJfDY0Xvj?usp=sharing) or just see screenshots from the application in the screenshots file.
+You can download Android phone app here: [asteroid_app](https://drive.google.com/drive/folders/1xPgToP3iE9_nx0g5UZyCbaDsJfDY0Xvj?usp=sharing) or just see screenshots from the application in the screenshots directory.

 Authors: Szymon Awruk, Zofia Gluma